Nominations open until Feb. 14, 2020

 Q. Can I nominate someone for more than one Award?

-A. Although many nominees may fit several Awards, we ask that you choose the Award that is most applicable to the specific work or achievement using the Award Eligibility Criteria for the relevant award category selected.
+A. Although many nominees may fit several Awards, you must choose the Award that is most applicable to the specific work or achievement using the Award Eligibility Criteria for the relevant award category selected.
+(One nominee per nominator for each award).

 Q. Why does my Nomination require two (2) Supporting Sponsors?